HR Effectiveness: What It Is, and How To Measure It

 6. Internal mobility rate

 Internal mobility rate shows how many employees are moving to different positions within the company.
 It can be useful to track alongside turnover rates.
-For instance, if you have a turnover rate of 10% and an internal mobility rate of 7%, you’re filling most of the empty positions with existing employees.
+For instance, if you have a turnover rate of 10% and an internal mobility rate of 7%, you’re filling most empty positions with existing employees.

 A high internal mobility rate shows you have a good succession plan and that you invest in efficient learning and development programs.
 You help employees create well-defined career paths, and offer them opportunities to grow.

 One thing to note, though, is that this metric is more valuable to large companies than to smaller ones.
 The larger the company, the higher the internal mobility rates can be.
-Smaller companies can’t offer the same mobility opportunities regardless of how effective their HR department is.
+Smaller companies can’t offer the same internal mobility opportunities regardless of how effective their HR department is.

 7. HR tech ROI